 Voice notification content

-The Voice Interaction dialog box allows you to create content for the voice (phone) notification that will be sent when the associated form is initiated.
-You can also create recordings from this dialog box, as well as preview the voice interaction to ensure that it sounds exactly as you intended.
+The Voice Interaction message option allows you to create content for the voice (phone) notification that is sent when the associated form is initiated.
+You can create new recordings, specify if the system should use text-to-speech (TTS), and preview the voice interaction to ensure that it sounds exactly as you intended.

-Before starting to create a voice interaction script in the editor, it's a good idea to build an outline, flowchart, or other type of plan for what you want the script to achieve, using an outline, flowchart, or another tool.
-Here are some questions you will want to consider before you begin:
+Before creating a voice interaction script in the editor, it's a good idea to plan what you want the script to achieve, using an outline, flowchart, or another tool.
+Here are some questions to consider before you begin:

-- What existing recordings will be needed in the script?
+- What existing recordings are needed in the script?

-- What is the key information that will be presented, and where should it be placed in the script?
+- What is the key information to present, and where should it be placed in the script?

-- What existing properties will be needed for the script?
+- What existing properties are needed for the script?

-- Will any new properties need to be created?
+- Do any new properties need to be created?

 - Are there any existing policies or procedures that must be reflected in the script?

-Once you know the answers to these questions and other issues specific to your organizational needs, you can sketch out each step of the interaction and then start adding these elements to the interaction.
+Once you know the answers to these questions and other issues specific to your organizational needs, you can sketch out each step of the interaction, adding these elements as you work through the plan.

 The Voice Interaction editor employs an intuitive drag-and-drop interface that makes it easy to add and remove form properties and voice actions (the basic building blocks of your voice interaction).
 It's also simple to rearrange content by dragging script elements to another location within the editor.

 When you open the Voice Interaction editor or click on the Record icon, you may be prompted to share the computer's microphone with xMatters.
-When you share your microphone with xMatters, you can record new phrases using your computer's microphone.
+Sharing your microphone with xMatters allows you to record new phrases using your computer's microphone.
 For more information, see Record a new voice interaction phrase.

 The following screenshot shows the editor's key features, along with a sample voice interaction:

 The Voice Interaction editor gives you the ability to add properties to the script by dragging them from the panel to the desired insertion point in the message.
-The property value will be inserted into the message content based on what the message sender specifies when sending the message.
+The value of the property is inserted into the message content based on what the message sender specifies when sending the message.
 You can add form, person, and sender properties to a message.

-Only properties that have been added to the form in the layout tool will be available in the Form Properties panel.
-To use person properties, you must have been granted the permission ability.act.actREBMessagePersonProperties by an administrator.
+Only properties included in the form layout are available in the Form Properties panel.
+To use person properties, you must have the ability.act.actREBMessagePersonProperties permission.

-When you add a speak phrase element to your script by dragging it from the Voice Action panel to the editor, you can have the system:
+Add a Speak Phrase element to your script by dragging it from the Voice Action panel to the editor.
+You can have the system:

 - Play a recording that already exists in the system.

-- Play a new recording that you create from within the Voice Interaction editor.
+- Play a new recording you create from within the Voice Interaction editor.

-If no recording exists for a phrase, the system will automatically use TTS to speak the phrase to the message recipient.
+If no recording exists for a phrase, the system automatically uses TTS to speak the phrase to the message recipient.

-You can create a new recording and associate it with the speak phrase element.
-For more information about creating a new recording, see Record a new voice interaction phrase.
+You can create a new recording and associate it with the Speak Phrase element.
+See Record a new voice interaction phrase for detailed instructions.

-If no recording exists for a phrase and you don't want to create one, you can have the system use a TTS engine to read the phrase, or spell out the phrase one letter at a time.
-After you've added the Speak Phrase element to the editor and typed your phrase, select Force Text-to-Speech or Spell Out from the list of options.
+If no recording exists for a phrase and you don't want to create one, you can tell the system to use a TTS engine to read the phrase or spell out the phrase one letter at a time: after you add the Speak Phrase element to the editor and typed your phrase, select Force Text-to-Speech or Spell Out from the list of options.

-If your xMatters company has more than one language defined, you can click the related language tab to create different interactions.
+If your xMatters company has more than one language defined, you can click the related language tab to create interactions for each language.